BobTheTerrible/ebs-autoscale/README.md

   "monitor": {
-    "interval": 5,      ## The polling interval in seconds "threshold-pc": 50, ## The percentage usage threshold triggering volume grow event "grow-gb": 50       ## The size in GB to increase the files system on each grow event },
+    "interval": 5,      ## The polling interval in seconds "threshold-pc": 50, ## The percentage usage threshold triggering volume grow event },
   "filesystem": {
     "path": "/mnt/ebs-autoscale",   ## The file system mount path